Maximize soil infiltration in your olive grove

 Soil management needs to be more efficient in dry farming than in irrigated systems because if watering is impossible, the tree has to fulfill absolutely all its water needs from rainfall, so every drop must be used.

-In a non-irrigated olive grove, it is necessary to maximize infiltration.
+In a non-irrigated olive grove, maximizing soil infiltration is essential.
 Depending on the farm, deep tilling, vegetative covering, etc. can be used.
 High infiltration is synonymous with low runoff and, hence, little erosion--a very serious problem in hilly groves with little stone content.

 minimize-runoff